One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 - Marvel keeps losing money over the new female "muh womyn power" Captain Marvel, who keeps being rehashed and forced in apparent desperation yet keeps failing and not making returns.

-- Disney's Star Wars has now lost trust among prop sellers, a first in the brand's h

-Actual Quote (Score:4, Informative)
+Actual Quote (Score:5, Informative)

 He says the reason for abandoning LLVM development after 12 years is due to changes in the community.
 In particular, the "social injustice" brought on the organization's new LLVM Code of Conduct and its decision to participate in this year's Outreachy program to encourage women and other minority groups to get involved with free software development.